LiquidEngine/Docs/docs/manual/asset-pipeline/working-with-animators.md

 ## States

 Animators are state machines; so, we we need to define all available states in animator.
 All states are stored inside a `states` object.
-Each key in the objectrepresents the name of the state.
+Each key in the object represents the name of the state.
 Each state is an object that has two fields -- `output` and `on`.

 ### Output